panosjapan7/expo-router-dark-theme/README.md

     <br />
     <br />

-## The light/dark theme can be toggled from all levels of navigation
+### The light/dark theme can be toggled from all levels of navigation

+### The app makes use of Google Fonts